Chris Porter (comedian)

 Chris Porter (November 27, 1979) is an American comedian and finalist on season 4 of Last Comic Standing.
-He has also appeared on The Bob & Tom Show, Comedy Central's Live Tour, and appeared on Live at Gotham in Summer 2006.
+He has also appeared on The Bob & Tom Show, Comedy Central's Live Tour, and appeared on Live at Gotham in summer 2006.
 In 2009, Porter made an appearance on Comedy Central Presents and in Screaming from the Cosmos.
 His 2014 comedy special Chris Porter: Ugly and Angry is available for streaming on Amazon Prime, PlutoTV, and YouTube (as of Oct.
 13, 2024), as is the 2019 follow-up, Man From Kansas.
 Porter is from Shawnee, Kansas and currently resides in Los Angeles, California.

+In his 2026 hilarious stand-up special: Middle Rage, at 36:14 to 45:09, Porter talks about dating a hot “rescue” who is semi- famous.
+We need help discovering who that was, please, add here.
+He talks about having signed “some documents”, probably an NDA, at the end of the relationship.
+Even ChatGPT doesn’t know who he dated; us fans need answers, even though Chris says its none of our business.
+She possibly drove a Jeep Wrangler with an interior windshield wiper.